Maeda allows 2 hits in 6 2/3 innings, Dodgers beat Rox 3-0

+Maeda has struck out 20 and allowed no runs in his last two starts, both victories.

+"Being able to put away guys quickly, like on three pitches, has been key to racking up strikeouts," he said through a translator.

-The Japanese right-hander didn't give up a hit until the fifth inning, when Ian Desmond singled to right with one out.
-Maeda (4-3) walked four over 6 2/3 innings in earning just his second win since April 18.
+Maeda didn't give up a hit until the fifth inning, when Ian Desmond singled to right with one out.
+Maeda (4-3) walked a career-high-tying four over 6 2/3 innings in earning just his second win since April 18.

+"He was in control," Dodgers manager Dave Roberts said.
+"He's attacking and he's more efficient, allowing for him to go deeper.
+Even in the seventh, there were some 92s (mph) in there."

 The Dodgers took two of three from the Rockies, outscoring them 9-5 to improve to 10-14 at home.
 Los Angeles has won six of seven, including a three-game sweep at Washington last weekend.